PIT-Pro/Onboarder/README.md

 #### Upcoming for v1.1

-- If office is installed, place in Dock
+- If office is installed, place in dock
-- Setup Wallpaper
+- Setup wallpaper
-- Setup Localadmin profile picture
+- Setup localadmin profile picture